A Montessori student is motivated by their inherent desire to investigate and explore.

 GAY Canseco / Director, Lead TEacher

 Ms. Gay has been a part of LHMS since June 2003.
 She completed her Montessori education in January 2004.
 Her favorite thing about teaching at LHMS is the amazing people: the students, parents and other teachers.
 She is a native Minnesotan who actually enjoys winter.
 Her interests include botany and reading, specifically books related to women’s history.
 She also enjoys embroidery, beading and painting.
-She has two nieces, Lily and Magdelena, who she loves to spend time with, as well as curling up with her cats at home.
+She has two nieces, Lily and Magdelena, who she loves to spend time with.

 Florence Bambu / Lead Teacher